 The world’s most popular gold coins

 As you can see, there is a lot of choice when it comes gold coins.
 Nevertheless, there are a number of coins that buyers around the world will instantly recognize.
 These are coins that are considered easy to trade and have been some of the best-selling gold coins for years.

 For example, many of these coins are offered to you with an attractively low premium.
 From Europe these include the Austrian Vienna Philharmonic and Britannia from the United Kingdom.
 Its North American counterparts are the Canadian Maple Leaf, American Eagle, and the American Buffalo.
 From China, the highly collectible Chinese Panda has been doing well for years.
 And from South Africa we of course know the Krugerrand, which has been minted as a gold investment coin since 1967.

 How pure are gold coins?

-Most gold coins are minted in 24-carat gold.
+Most gold coins are minted in 24-karat gold.
 This is the highest gold content and equates to a purity of 99.9% or even 99.99% gold.
-In some cases, you can also opt for investment coins that are minted in a 22-carat purity.
+In some cases, you can also opt for investment coins that are minted in a 22-karat purity.
 The Krugerrand is perhaps the best-known example of this.
 On every official gold coin you will see its purity listed as 999 or 999.9 or even 999.99.